Uvic-Robotics-Club/Scheduler/README.md

 Thread 1: communication
   Mostly for inputs.
 When given something by an Arduino or the phone, it converts that input into a task for Thread 2 Thread 2: Priority Queue of tasks
-  Tasks being custom objects holding function pointers and inmput parameters Priority scale 1-5 (tentatively) - too many levels would cause backlogs of low-priority tasks
+  Tasks being custom objects holding function pointers and input parameters Priority scale 1-5 (tentatively) - too many levels would cause backlogs of low-priority tasks
 	By tasks, we mean MAJOR method calls likely to call many smaller methods Added by timer or external request